Feminist political ecology: Research

+The neoliberal economic system shifts the cost of ecological restoration to women in households through individualization strategies, forming an oppressive closed loop of poverty, unpaid care labor, and environmental risks.
+This structure is particularly evident in the agricultural sector.
+Women in Africa preserve biodiversity through seed banks, but are regarded as informal practitioners by national policies.
+In South Asia, tourism shapes women as providers of green services, but deprives them of their right to make resource decisions.
+This triple oppression reveals the collusion mechanism between capitalism and patriarchy.

+The essence of ecological resistance of the African Seed Bank is the struggle against the cognitive paradigm.
+The traditional seed exchange system constitutes an implicit critique of agricultural industrialization, but its knowledge system is regarded as a development obstacle by the national promotion mechanism.
+This exclusion reflects the cognitive hegemony of the modern agricultural paradigm, which degrades local knowledge to the "other" of the modernization process.

 Alice Beban expands on these concepts in her research on land tenure in Cambodia, which applies a gender lens.
 Her study is related to the Cambodian Constitution and Land Law of 2001 which increased private land ownership under land titles.
 This means that those land owners without formal titles lack land rights and risk loss of land.
 Women are more vulnerable to insecurity in this situation.
-Men are more likely to be land owners and if women are in abusive relationships they have limited choices as men own the land they rely on.
+Men are more likely to be land owners, and if women are in abusive relationships, they have limited choices as men own the land they rely on.
 Similar to the Botswana case, women have less political power in this situation.

 In 2009 Feminist Political Ecology took a new analytical turn with the publication of Eco-Sufficiency & Global Justice: Women write Political Ecology edited by Ariel Salleh.
 See analysis by Bonnie Kime Scott, 'Righting the Neoliberal Ecology Debt' in the Australian Women's Book Review volume 22.1 (2010).